juferafo/UDE-airflow/README.md

 #### Custom operators

-To simplify and make the DAG code easier to read four [custom operators](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) were designed:
+Four [custom operators](https://airflow.apache.org/docs/apache-airflow/stable/howto/custom-operator.html) were designed to make the DAG code easier to understand:

-1. `StageToRedshiftOperator`: This operator was coded to copy data from S3 into Redshift.
-In the pipeline ilustrated above it is used in the steps `S3_Copy_staging_events` and `S3_Copy_staging_songs`.
+1. `StageToRedshiftOperator`: this operator was coded to copy data from S3 into Redshift.

-2. `LoadFactOperator`: This operator is used to load data into the fact table `songplays`.
+2. `LoadFactOperator`: this operator is used to load data into the fact table `songplays`.

-3. `LoadDimensionOperator`: This operator is used to load data into the dimension tables `artists`, `songs`, `time` and `users`.
+3. `LoadDimensionOperator`: this operator is used to load data into the dimension tables `artists`, `songs`, `time` and `users`.

-4. `DataQualityOperator`: This operator is used to check the quality of the data loaded into Redshift.
+4. `DataQualityOperator`: this operator is used to check the quality of the data loaded into Redshift.

 The code of these operators and additional helper classes can be found in `./plugins/operators` and `./plugins/helpers/sql_queries.py`.